-Concentration risk
+Concentration Risk

-Concentration risk arises from the strength or extent of a firm's relationships with, or direct exposure to, a single client or a group of connected clients, whose likelihood of default is driven by common underlying factors, e.g., sector, economy, geographical location, or instrument type.
+Concentration risk is the risk arising from the strength or extent of a firm's relationships with, or direct exposure to, a single client or a group of connected clients, whose likelihood of default is driven by common underlying factors, e.g., sector, economy, geographical location, or instrument type.
 This would increase the Firm's exposure to counterparty risk.

-Cash deposit exposures to credit institutions are typically the largest concentration risk, and the Firm has daily monitoring in place to monitor this.
+Cash deposit exposures to credit institutions are typically the largest concentration risk, and the Firm has daily monitoring in place to monitor such exposure.
+The Firm only makes deposits with highly rated credit institutions.

 Concentration Risk in the Market Risk Portfolio is controlled via the limit framework.
 Limits are allocated by business-line and by strategy.
-Issuer concentrations are limited by the position limit framework for equities and convertibles bonds.
+Issuer concentrations are limited by the position limit framework.